Advice for witnesses

 - A dedicated team of witness care officers to guide and support you through the criminal justice process, they will outline the benefits of using Special Measures and the Victim Personal Statement in court

-- Continuous review of victim and witness needs throughout the case
+- Continuous review of witness’ needs throughout the case

-- Communication with victims about the outcome of the case or trial result and the offer of post case support from the relevant support agency
+- Communication with witnesses about the outcome of the case or trial result and the offer of post-case support from the relevant support agency

 What do all Witness Care Units have to do?